OverviewPsychology Access to Higher Education Advanced (Level 3)

 - Access to Higher Education Diploma in Psychology

-On completion of this course you will be guaranteed progression on to one of the following courses: Child & Family Studies Foundation Degree, Psychology & Crime Foundation Degree, all offered at Bedford College.
+On completion of this course you will be guaranteed progression on to one of the following courses: Child & Family Studies Foundation Degree, Psychology & Crime Foundation Degree, all offered at the Bedford College Group.
 Alternatively a wide variety of psychology related degrees will also be available to you at university in the following fields:

-You will be required to attend College for two days a week on a Tuesday and Wednesday.
-The proposed times of the College day will 9.15am to 4.45pm.
-You will also be expected to study for approximately 15 hours a week outside of College some of which will be online learning.
+You will be expected to study for approximately 15 hours a week outside of College some of which will be online learning.
 You may need to purchase books relating to the course.
 You may need to purchase books relating to the course.

 Please declare if you have English and maths GCSEs and/or Functional Skills qualifications – this information is required (note: you will need to provide evidence prior to enrolment).
 Once we’ve processed your application you will be contacted by email.